 Patients often ask how much physical therapy costs.
 Surprisingly, this question doesn’t have a straight forward answer.
-This can be confusing to even the most savvy healthcare consumer.
+This can be confusing for even the most savvy healthcare consumer.
 In this article, we’ll explain the factors that contribute to the cost of a physical therapy visit.

 Your health insurance policy is the biggest factor that determines how much your physical therapy visits cost.
 This is because your plan determines how physical therapy is covered (i.e. deductible, coinsurance, copay, out of pocket maximum).
 Additionally, each insurance carrier has their own fee schedule.
 This means that the insurance carrier defines how much they pay for each treatment code we bill.